 posting Form H2065-D to TxMedCentral using the appropriate naming convention.

-Within two business days from when the NF resident notifies PSU of the MCO selection verbally or in writing, or from when the member is defaulted to an MCO, PSU staff must:
+Within two business days from when the NF resident notifies PSU of the MCO selection orally or in writing, or from when the member is defaulted to an MCO, PSU staff must:

-check SAS to determine if the applicant has a current Medical Necessity (MN);
+check SASO to determine if the applicant has a current medical necessity (MN);

-determine if the member is potentially eligible for participation in the MFP Demonstration following policy in Section 3520, Money Follows the Person Demonstration Initiative;

 complete Section A of Form H3676, Managed Care Pre-Enrollment Assessment Authorization, indicating whether the applicant has a current MN by entering the Resource Utilization Group (RUG) and expiration date in Item 6;

-complete Item 20 in Section A of Form H3676 to indicate whether the applicant is potentially eligible to participate in the Money Follows the Person Demonstration (MFPD) by documenting the MFPD qualifying begin and end dates, when applicable;

 post Form H3676 to the MCO's XXXSPW folder on TxMedCentral using the appropriate naming convention;

 post Form H2067-MC, Managed Care Programs Communication, to TxMedCentral, notating whether or not the applicant is on an HHSC 1915(c) interest list; and

-ensure the appropriate items on Form H3676 are completed and faxed to the relocation contractor, if the NF resident requires assistance transitioning to the community because of lack of supports, lack of housing or other barriers.
+ensure the appropriate items on Form H3676 are completed and faxed to the relocation specialist, if the NF resident requires assistance transitioning to the community because of lack of supports, lack of housing or other barriers.

 The MCO initiates contact with the applicant to begin the assessment process within 14 days of receipt of Form H3676.
 Within 45 days from receipt of Form H3676, the MCO service coordinator assesses the applicant for the appropriate services and community settings.
 The MCO completes the following activities

-The MCO completes the Medical Necessity or Level of Care (MN/LOC) assessment if there is no valid Minimum Data Set (MDS) or has the option to complete its own MN/LOC assessment in lieu of using the NF’s MDS.
+The MCO completes the Medical Necessity and Level of Care (MN/LOC) Assessment if there is no valid Minimum Data Set (MDS) or has the option to complete its own MN/LOC assessment in lieu of using the NF’s MDS.
 If there is no valid MDS, the MCO completes the MN/LOC for an MN determination.

 The MCO should ask the NF for a courtesy copy of the MDS Assessment completed by the MDS.
 If the NF refuses, it is not mandatory for the MCO to have a copy.